This post may contain affiliate links. Please read my disclosure policy.

 - Taste just like a carrot cake!
 Perfectly spiced with subtly sweet.

 - All the greatness of a carrot cake in an easy-to-bake batch of blondies!

-- Lightened up and only 140 calories per bar. 🙌🏼
+- Lightened up and less than 200 calories per bar.

 - THEY ARE SO FREAKING GOOD!!!